 - A Chapter 13 bankruptcy will appear on your credit reports for up to seven years.

 Fortunately, there are proven steps you can take to rebuild your credit after you have declared bankruptcy.
 By establishing new lines of credit, paying your bills on time, and taking a few additional steps, you can restore your creditworthiness and overall financial health.

 You may be concerned about how declaring bankruptcy and getting rid of your medical debt may affect your healthcare services.
 No hospital in New York or elsewhere in the U.S. can legally deny a person necessary medical care because of his or her inability to pay medical bills in the past, present, or future.
 However, a private medical practice, such as your primary care physician, has more leeway about choosing patients.

 If you have not contacted your doctor’s or your hospital’s billing offices about your financial situation, you should do so.
 They will likely want to work with you about paying a portion of your debt or all of it over time.
 You may be able to agree to such a plan, which will allow you to maintain your current relationship with your medical care providers.

 Get NY Legal Help for Bankruptcy Relief Today

 If your medical bills have become an insurmountable burden, filing for bankruptcy in New York may be the best thing you can do to protect the future of your financial well-being.
-Michael H. Schwartz, P.C. is a highly regarded consumer bankruptcy attorney with nearly 40 years of experience helping individuals in New York City and the Hudson Valley get relief from unmanageable debt and get a new start.
+Michael H. Schwartz, P.C., is a highly regarded consumer bankruptcy attorney with nearly 40 years of experience helping individuals in Westchester, Rockland, Putnam, the Hudson Valley and New York City areas get relief from unmanageable debt and get a new start.